Richard Petty: Personal life

 Petty is a second-generation driver.
 His father, Lee Petty, won the first Daytona 500 in 1959 and was also a three-time NASCAR champion.

-In 1958 Petty married Lynda Owens, who would die of cancer on March 25, 2014, at her home in Level Cross, North Carolina at age 72.
-They had four children, including Kyle Petty.
+He was born July 2, 1937.
+In 1958, Petty married Lynda Owens, who would die of cancer on March 25, 2014, at her home in Level Cross, North Carolina at the age of 72.
+Lynda's brother Randy Owens was a member of Petty's pit crew and killed at age 19 during a pit road accident when a water tank exploded during the 1975 Winston 500.
+Richard and Lynda had four children, including Kyle Petty.
 The family resides in Petty's home town of Level Cross, North Carolina.

-Petty's son Kyle was also a NASCAR driver.
+Petty's son Kyle is also a former NASCAR driver.
 His grandson, Adam (Kyle's son), was killed in a practice crash at New Hampshire Motor Speedway on May 12, 2000, five weeks after the death of Lee Petty.
 Adam's brother Austin is Emeritus Chairman and Founder of Victory Junction, a SeriousFun Children's Network camp established by the Pettys after Adam's death.

 Racing career

 Petty was born in Level Cross, North Carolina, the son of Elizabeth Petty (née Toomes) and Lee Arnold Petty, also a NASCAR driver, and the older brother of NASCAR personality Maurice Petty.
 He was educated in Randleman, North Carolina and attended Randleman High School, where he was an All-Conference guard on the football team.
 After his 1955 graduation, he took a business course at Greensboro Junior College, then began work for his father's racing company, Petty Enterprises.
-He began his NASCAR career on July 18, 1958, 16 days after his 21st birthday.
+He began his NASCAR career on July 18, 1958, sixteen days after his 21st birthday.
 His first race was held at CNE Stadium in Toronto, Ontario, Canada (the site of BMO Field and the Honda Indy Toronto currently).
-In 1959, he was named NASCAR Rookie of the Year, after he produced 9 top 10 finishes, including six Top 5 finishes.
+In 1959, he was named NASCAR Rookie of the Year, after he produced nine top-tenfinishes, including six top-five finishes.
 That year, he had participated in the inaugural Daytona 500 at the new Daytona International Speedway, but after his day ended due to engine trouble, he joined his father Lee's pit crew, who won the race.
 In Lakewood, Georgia in 1959, Petty won his first race, but his father Lee protested, complaining of a scoring error on the officials' part.
 Hours later, Lee was awarded the win.